cvleon/Website-Tutorial/README.md

 # Website Portfolio
-The begginning of my first website portfolio.
+The beginning of my first website portfolio.
 Project is ongoing.